Take my advice! Homeschool career exploration: Don’t go to college without it!

 Homeschool Career Exploration

 Why would you spend tens of thousands of dollars on college education, if your homeschool high schooler does not know what to study?

 This is a problem I see frequently in my work as a career coach and in my many years as academic advisor for local homeschool high schoolers.
 If teens go to college without a clear (or clear-ish) sense of direction, they will likely waste some time and money taking courses that will not need.

 And they may end up changing majors several times

 While many college students hop majors at least once, those who do not have a clue either hop several times (a big expense in wasted credits) or do not have the stamina to finish college at all.

 Don’t let this happen to you!

-In my years as a homeschool academic advisor, I noticed that many parents of high schoolers concentrate so much on the transcript that they neglect solid Career Exploration.
-When I talk to the teens they are worried unless they are of the few teens who are born knowing their callings.
+In my years as a homeschool academic advisor, I noticed that many parents of high schoolers concentrate so much on the high school transcript that they neglect solid Career Exploration.
+When I talk to the teens, they are worried about their career future (unless they are of the few teens who are born knowing their callings).

-That is exactly why, using my training as a counselor who often works with teens, I developed our Career Exploration curriculum.
-These are the resources that have helped guide our local teens for 2 decades and now lots of teens through 7Sisters.
+That is exactly why, using my training as a counselor who often works with teens, I developed our Career Exploration textbook.
+These are the resources that have helped guide our local teens for over two decades and now lots of teens through 7Sisters.
 A great post for explaining Career Exploration was written by our friend, Marcy, at Ben and Me.

-When teens don’t have a clue what they want to do for a career after homeschool graduation (this is actually a majority of teens), one of the best things you can do is give them lots of different life experiences.
+When teens do not have a clue what they want to do for a career after homeschool graduation (this is actually a majority of teens), one of the best things you can do is give them lots of different life experiences.
 Include: